0w0Demonic/AquaHotkey/README.md

 ## Core Idea

-Coming from other programming languages, there might be a set of methods that the equivalent in AutoHotkey might not have.
+Coming from other programming languages, there might be a set of methods that the equivalent class in AutoHotkey might not have.
 A good example might be the wide set of methods like `.map()`, `.includes()` and `.forEach()` provided to arrays in JavaScript.

-Because AutoHotkey uses prototype-based objects just like JavaScript, you can define these features yourself with the help of `.DefineProp(...)` and the use of property descriptors.
+Because AutoHotkey uses prototype-based objects just like JavaScript, you *can* define these features yourself with the help of `.DefineProp(...)` and the use of property descriptors.